darkness. And learn and children to read and till the ground

 liberately discussed among the Indians at various Councils;

-and when the treaty was concluded at Buffalo
+the treaty was concluded at Buffalo

 it was done with as much unanimity and as much to the